Salma-NB/Web-Testing-using-Selenium-WebDriver-and-TestNg/README.md

 This repository contains a sample Selenium WebDriver project with TestNG and Java for automated web testing.
 It demonstrates best practices for writing Selenium test scripts and organizing your automation project.

+The Automatiob project was made based on https://www.demoblaze.com/

 ## Table of Contents

 - [Getting Started](#getting-started)